bojko108/quick-actions/README.md

 ## Config File

-All items, available in the qucik actions menu are described in a JSON configuration file.
-THe configuration file is stored in either the application settings directory: `` or in the installation directory (where the exe file is located):
+All items, available in the qucik actions menu are described in a JSON configuration file - `config.json`.
+The configuration file is stored in the application settings directory: `C:\Users\<username>\AppData\Roaming\Quick Actions`.

 ### Item properties